Estimated reading time: 5 minutes

 You can check your creditworthiness in two ways: your debt-to-income ratio and credit score.

-A debt-to-income ratio calculates your debt payments divided by your monthly income.
+A debt-to-income ratio is calculated by dividing your debt payments by your monthly income.

 The result is the money you have that is meant to pay your debts.
 The lower the ratio is, the better.